andrehrferreira/cmmv-language-tools/README.md

 Similar to its Vue.js counterpart, the CMMV language-tools seamlessly integrates with IDEs like Visual Studio Code, offering an intuitive and developer-friendly environment.
 Through its support for both JavaScript and TypeScript, it provides flexibility for developers to write type-safe code with advanced type inference capabilities, reducing the likelihood of runtime errors.
 Furthermore, the toolset understands CMMV-specific syntax, which enables developers to leverage the framework's unique contract-based communication and RPC handling in their Vue components effortlessly.

 By combining TypeScript, Vue, and CMMV framework functionalities, the language-tools ensure that CMMV developers have all the necessary features to build complex web applications with ease, productivity, and confidence.

-## Documentation

-The complete documentation is available [here](https://cmmv.io).

-## Support

-CMMV is an open-source project, and we are always looking for contributors to help improve it.
-If you encounter a bug or have a feature request, please open an issue on [GitHub](https://github.com/andrehrferreira/cmmv/issues).

 ## Stay in Touch